Chi-Matty/Construction-Project-Analytics-Reporting-Automation/README.md

-## 🏗️ Construction Project Data Analysis & Automation
+## 🏗️ Construction Project Analysis & Reporting Automation

-This Python project automates the cleaning, analysis, and reporting of construction project data using **pandas**.
-It delivers actionable insights into material costs, labour utilisation, monthly trends, and project status.
-The script runs from start to finish and generates a ready-to-share Excel report with all results clearly organised.
+This project delivers an end-to-end solution for cleaning, analyzing, and reporting construction project data using Python.
+It transforms raw, inconsistent records into business-ready insights covering material costs, labour utilization, monthly trends, and project status.

 ---

-## 🔍 Project Overview
+## 🔍 Scope of Work

-This script automates the following steps:

-### 1. Data Cleaning
+### Data Cleaning & Preparation

-- Renames inconsistent column headers
+- Standardized inconsistent column headers using a dynamic loop

-- Removes duplicate rows (by `Project_ID` and `Report_Date`)
+- Removed duplicate entries based on Project ID and Report Date

-- Fills missing values in `Material_Cost` and `Labor_Hours` with mean values
+- Treated missing values in Material_Cost and Labor_Hours with column averages

-- Converts `Report_Date` to datetime and `Project_Progress` to numeric
+- Converted dates and percentage progress to correct types

-- Standardises text fields (e.g. `Project_Status`)
+- Standardized inconsistent text formats in Project_Status

-2. **Data Analysis**
+- Built a reusable outlier-checking function  to detect anomaly using IQR method and visualized via boxplots

+### Data Analysis

-   - It identifies site locations with highest and lowest average material cost
+- Identified sites with the highest and lowest average material costs

-   - It checks the correlation between labour hours and project progress
+- Measured correlation between Labor_Hours and Project_Progress, highlighting negative efficiency trends

-   - It tracks monthly totals for material cost and labour usage
+- Tracked monthly totals for material cost and labour hours

-   - It counts projects per status (e.g., Completed, In Progress, Delayed)
+- Counted projects by status (e.g. Completed, In Progress, Delayed)

+- Estimated total project cost using a proxy rate derived from average cost and labour efficiency

-   - It calculates the total cost proxy to identify top and bottom 5 most expensive projects
+- Flagged top 5 and bottom 5 most expensive projects

-3. **Excel Report Export**
+### Automated Reporting

-   All results are exported to a multi-sheet Excel file:
+All results are exported to a multi-sheet Excel report using XlsxWriter, including:
-📄 `cleaned_construction_data.xlsx`

-With the following sheets:
-- **Cleaned_Data** – Fully cleaned dataset
+- Cleaned dataset

-- **Analysis_Insights** – Key insights, monthly trends, and project counts
-- **Top_Bottom_Projects** – Top 5 and bottom 5 projects based on estimated total cost
+- Monthly material and labour trends

+- Project status breakdown

+- Cost efficiency rankings

 ---

+## Use Case:

+Stakeholders can use this automated report to track resource usage, compare cost performance across project sites, and prioritise investigation into underperforming or overbudget projects.
+It supports better planning, reporting accuracy, and operational efficiency in future construction cycles.

 ## 🧰 Tools Used